Luis Arraez Player Props: Marlins vs. Twins

 Looking to place a prop bet on Luis Arraez?
 Check out what's available at BetMGM and sign up with this link!

-- Among the qualifying hitters in MLB action last year, he ranked fourth in batting average, 11th in on-base percentage, and 73rd in slugging.
+- Among the qualified hitters in MLB play, he ranks fifth in batting average, 11th in on-base percentage, and 73rd in slugging.

+- Arraez has gotten at least one hit in 83.3% of his games this season (five of six), with at least two hits four times (66.7%).

+- He has not gone deep in his six games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.